Visit my translation website at www.cinciala.eu

 Author Archives: cinciala

-Visit the Norseman section to read the June & July 2011 training summary.
+Visit the Norseman section to read the February 2011 training summary and some news.

 There have been many things going on here in Kobayashi in February.
 The spectacular Mt.
 Shinmoedake has continued spitting out ash and there have been several minor earthquakes.
 The locals let the quakes unnoticed, but for a guy from Central … Continue reading